 Double-crested Cormorant populations have rebounded from persecution and pesticides over the past couple centuries, and today they are a widespread and abundant species.
-Populations increased steadily between 1966 and 2014, according to the North American Breeding bird Survey.
-The North American Waterbird Conservation Plan estimates a continental population of over 740,000 breeding birds, and rates the species an 8 out of 20 on the Continental Concern Score.
-Double-breasted Cormorant is not on the 2014 State of the Birds Watch List.
+Populations increased steadily between 1966 and 2015, according to the North American Breeding bird Survey.
+The North American Waterbird Conservation Plan estimates a continental population of over 740,000 breeding birds.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Double-breasted Cormorant is not on the 2016 State of North America's Birds Watch List.
 In the 1800s and early 1900s, cormorants were frequently shot, and their numbers declined with westward settlement.
 They also suffered greatly from pesticides used in the mid-20th century, such as DDT, which cormorants ingested from the fish they ate.
 The pesticides caused thin eggshells.
 Since the 1970s, cormorant populations have grown steadily, even explosively.
 In the Great Lakes, some cormorant colonies have doubled in periods as short as five years.
 Some people still regard cormorants as a threat to fishing stocks, and the U.S. Fish and Wildlife Service sometimes issues permits for controlled cormorant shooting to protect fisheries.
 Back to top